yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketRequest

-A user facing API object representing an object store bucket.
-Created by a user in their app's namespace.
-Once provisiong is complete, the `BucketRequest` is "bound" to the corresponding `Bucket`.
-Binding is 1:1, meaning there is only one `Bucket` per `BucketRequest` and vice-versa.
+A namespaced API representing a workload’s need for a storage instance endpoint.
+Created in the workload's namespace.
+A BucketAccessRequest is required in order to gain credentialed access to the storage instance.

 ```yaml